jimthedev/esbox/README.md

 For a number of popular libraries, you can just `import` them without the need to install them first.

-This includes lodash, bluebird, chalk, chai, express, request – and anything listed under `dependencies` in esbox's own [package.json](./package.json).
+This includes lodash, bluebird, chalk, chai, express, request – and anything else listed under `dependencies` in esbox's own [package.json](./package.json).

 This is made possible by rewiring `require()` to use esbox's own node_modules folder as an extra possible module source.
 (Your own locally installed modules still take precedence if found.)